 In addition to using the ICLEI protocol for the greenhouse gas inventory, the City used ICLEI's Clean Air and Climate Protection 2009 (CACP 2009) software to calculate emissions.
 This software determines emissions by combining activity data, such as energy consumption, with verified emission factors.

 RESULTS

-Whitefish City government emitted 1,760 metric tons of carbon dioxide equivalent (MTCO2e) in 2016.
+The City of Whitefish's operations were responsible for emitting 1,760 metric tons of carbon dioxide equivalent in 2016.